-Follow our journey, where we share everything we're doing to grow our content marketing agency, Contentellect, to $1m+ in revenue.
+Follow our journey, where we share everything we're doing to grow our content marketing agency, Contentellect, to $1m+ in annual revenue.

 Successes, failures, tips and tricks - this case study is a no holds barred look into our company.